ubernostrum/django-registration/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |release| release of django-registration supports Django 1.11 and 2.0, on the following Python versions:
+The |release| release of django-registration supports Django 1.11, 2.0 and 2.1 on the following Python versions:

 * Django 1.11 supports Python 2.7, 3.4, 3.5 and 3.6.

-* Django 2.0 supports Python 3.4, 3.5 and 3.6.
+* Django 2.0 supports Python 3.4, 3.5, 3.6 and 3.7.

+* Django 2.1 supports Python 3.5, 3.6 and 3.7.

 Normal installation